Jeffrey T. Miller: Notable cases

 In 2013 he presided over a case against four Somali immigrants who were accused of sending money to the terrorist group al-Shabab.
-The case used information gathered by a secret National Security Agency (NSA) program of collecting telephone metadata.
-He sentenced the men to prison; his rulings regarding the NSA's surveillance program are being appealed.
+The case used information gathered by a secret National Security Agency (NSA) program for collecting telephone metadata.
+He sentenced the men to prison; his rulings regarding the NSA's surveillance program were affirmed on appeal.

 In November 2016, Miller successfully brokered settlement talks in three separate lawsuits against Donald Trump alleging fraudulent practices by Trump University.